 Kim earned a Bachelor of Science degree in Computer Science from the University of Southern California.

-Amalia Miller runs marketing and project management for all initiatives related to the Media Camp accelerator program.
+Amalia Miller runs marketing and program management for all initiatives related to the Media Camp accelerator program.

 Before joining Turner Broadcasting in 2012, Amalia led N. America/APAC marketing for SaaS security startup ScanSafe (acquired by Cisco Systems in 2009), driving digital marketing programs, lead generation, channel marketing with VARs and white label partners AT&T, Sprint and Google, and hundreds of events.